"The creditor hath a better memory than the debtor." - James Howell

 THE PROCESS BECOMES COMPLICATED

 Plain and simple.
 It creates more work for your accounting department.
 Payment stretching forces them to track more than they probably should.
 You have to also remain cognizant of the human error factor.
-This processs opens up more opportunity for mistakes.
+This process opens up more opportunity for mistakes.
 Not to mention it's a source of waste in the operations of your accounting department.

 Let's be honest.
 The main concern of vendors is tracking and hunting down clients who haven't paid.
 It's not to keep an eye out for clients who have overpaid.
-The intent will probably not be malicious if you overpay and you aren't notified.
+The intent will probably not be malicious if you overpay, and you aren't notified.
 It will have just been overlooked.

 It's a form of waste that creates inefficiency within your business operations.
 Remember, in our industry, lean is king.
 Your entire operation needs to be lean.
 It's not just an "operations philosophy."